Automatic coffee machines range from horrible to decent. For absolute control to make the best coffee, pour-over (manual) methods reign supreme.

 Best Mid-Level Semiauto: Rancilio Silvia $630

-Rancilio Silvia $630 [Amazon] with added $200 PID mod (Crossland CC1 $700 unreliable, better than Breville Infuser, geeks will advise against the budget beginner’s entry-level Gaggia Classic $373 because it doesn’t have a PID).
+Rancilio Silvia $630 [Amazon] with added $200 PID mod (Crossland CC1 $700 unreliable, better than Breville Infuser BES870XL, geeks will advise against the budget beginner’s entry-level Gaggia Classic $373 because it doesn’t have a PID).
 A PID (digital thermostat) will help monitor the temperature so that you can pull more consistent flavor profiles from your espresso shots, while without you’ll have to “temperature-surf” and you might make a bitter or tasteless shot on occasion.
 However, with the PID, pricewise you are getting into Lever (Manual) Espresso Machine territory, which would probably last the longest.
 Breville BES870XL $560 will not last as long.

-Best Premium and Recommendation [Will last a lifetime]: Astra Pro $1k
+Best Premium Value and Recommendation [Will last a lifetime]: Astra Pro $1k

 Astra Pro $1k on eBay (better than machines costing $2k, can only match it by buying a $4k+ home machine)